India-Sweden Relations

 Regular political engagement, intensifying business ties, cooperation on global challenges and multilateral issues define the strong India Sweden partnership.
 Innovation, Technology, Investment and R&D collaborations provide the bedrock of this modern relationship.

-The partnership has witnessed a sharp upswing in the high-level engagement since 2014, with 10 visits/ interactions at Head of State/Head of Government level during this period.
-This includes eight interactions at Prime Ministerial level (September 2015 New York; February 2016 Make in India Mumbai; April 2018 Stockholm; April 2020 telephone conversation; March 2021 Virtual Summit; May 2021 India EU Summit; and Nov 2021 on the sidelines of COP26 in Glasgow, May 2022 Copenhagen 2nd India-Nordic summit, the visit of President Pranab Mukherjee to Sweden in May-June 2015 and the visit of His Majesty the King of Sweden Carl XVI Gustaf to India in December 2019.
+The partnership has witnessed a sharp upswing in the high-level engagement since 2014, with 11 visits/ interactions at Head of State/Head of Government level during this period.
+This includes eight interactions at Prime Ministerial level (September 2015 New York; February 2016 Make in India Mumbai; April 2018 Stockholm; April 2020 telephone conversation; March 2021 Virtual Summit; May 2021 India EU Summit; Nov 2021 on the sidelines of COP26 in Glasgow, May 2022 Copenhagen 2nd India-Nordic summit, Dec 2023 on the sidelines of COP28 in Dubai, the visit of President Pranab Mukherjee to Sweden in May-June 2015 and the visit of His Majesty the King of Sweden Carl XVI Gustaf to India in December 2019.

 Sweden hosted the First ever India Nordic Summit in Stockholm in April 2018 where Prime Minister Modi and his counterparts from all five Nordic countries participated.
 Prime Minister of Sweden and India also interacted during the India EU Leaders’ Meeting in virtual format on 8 May 2021 and in Glasgow on 1 Nov 2021.
 Sweden also participated in the First India Nordic Baltic Conclave co-chaired by External Affairs Minister Dr. S Jaishankar in November 2020.